-The only transfer made during fiscal year 2005 was \$30,501 from the general fund.
-The food service and educational management information system special revenue funds received \$18,156 and \$12,345, respectively.
+The general fund made transfers to the food service and the educational management information systems special revenue funds for the amounts of \$3,271 and \$13,467, respectively.
 The transfer made to the food service fund was to help cover health care expenses in the fund and the transfer to the educational management information system fund was made to help pay salaries and fringe benefits.
+The SchoolNet Professional Development capital projects fund made a transfer to the general fund for \$12 to close out the fund.